 * Pre-program reading list required, and pre-program assignment from Trip Leader will be sent prior to departure.
 This reading list will be an interesting variety of topics in the field.

 Rise and shine for your first full day in Phnom Penh.
-Not only is this city the political and economic hub of the country, but it also has one of the largest concentrations of NGOs and international aid groups in the world.
+Not only is this city the political and economic hub of the country, it also has one of the largest concentrations of NGOs and international aid in the world.

-Congratulations on a job well done!
-Today you will head to Siem Reap to explore the ancient temple of Angkor Wat enjoy some down time.
-You will also have time to reflect on your time spent in the village and the goals you accomplished.
+Reflect on your time spent in the village and the goals you accomplished.
 What has this experience meant to you and what does it mean in a global sense in terms of instituting grassroots change?